-Ascribe is a standard for software development tools (specifically editors)
+Ascribe is a standard for software development tools (specifically editors) to

-.gitattributes file already found in many software
+.gitattributes file already found in many software projects.

-It is essentially an alternative to EditorConfig.
+It is essentially a simpler alternative to EditorConfig.

 An elegant, dark colour scheme with minimal syntax highlighting for Vim.